4d/docs/website/translated_docs/es/code-editor/write-class-method.md

 - Tamaño relativo de las áreas de edición y de la lista
 - Number of lists
 - Ubicación y contenido de cada lista
-- Relative width of each list
+- Ancho relativo de cada lista

 To save a Code Editor window as a template, choose **Method** > **Save As Template**.
 The template is saved immediately (no dialog box appears).
 It is stored in the **Preferences** of the 4D application.
 If a previous template already exists, it is replaced.